-In particular, as described inter alia in the Annual statement on corporate governance and ownership structure, the Remunerations committee has met on nine occasions, and the meetings on average lasted around 1 hour and 30 minutes.
+In particular, as described inter alia in the Annual statement on corporate governance and ownership structure, the Remunerations committee has met on ten occasions in the twelve months ended 30 June 2022, and the meetings on average lasted around two hours.
 The Committee is made up of five non-executive members, all of whom qualify as independent.
-The Statutory Audit Committee also participated in the Committee meetings, as did (apart from in one case) the Chief Executive Officer and the General Manager as guests.
-The Chief Risk Officer and the head of Group HR also took part, along with other members of the Group's staff.
+The Statutory Audit Committee also participated in the Committee meetings, as did the Chief Risk Officer and the head of Group HR as guests, along with other members of the Group's staff.